 - Whisk remaining 4 tablespoons of olive oil into garlic and sherry vinegar mixture.
 Season to taste with salt and pepper.

 - Toss spinach with 2 tablespoons of vinaigrette in a large bowl.
 Season to taste with salt and pepper.

 - Add asparagus and barley mixture to the medium bowl with the remaining vinaigrette.
 Toss to combine.
 Season to taste with salt and pepper.

-- To serve, create a bed of spinach on the bottom of each plate.
+- To serve, create a bed of spinach on the bottom of each plate or on a serving platter.
 Arrange the asparagus and barley mixture over the top.
 Sprinkle with toasted almonds and crumbled goat cheese.

 If you loved this recipe, give it a star review!
 Also, snap a picture of your Barley Salad with Asparagus, Red Pepper and Spinach and share it with me on Instagram using the hashtag #truenorthkitchen and tagging me @true_north_kitchen.